puzzlemoondev/BililiveRecorder-webhook-docker/README.md

 - To use biliup, add your `cookies.json` under `biliup`.
 This directory will be mounted to `/etc/biliup` in the container.
 Alternatively, run `docker compose run --rm -w /etc/biliup webhook biliup login` to login interactively.
 - (Optional) Add your config yaml and cover files (optional) under `biliup`.
 See sample for all supported fields. `title` and `desc` supports string interpolation.
 Run `biliup upload --help` to see default values.
+- If you have multiple bilibili accounts, put all their cookies json inside `/etc/biliup` and specify their name in your config yaml.

 ### Sample `config.yml`